 The comparative performance over time was consistent with regards to the students who started the year and those that finished.
 There was a consistent attendance percentage for Term One and Two.
-Term Three & Term Four saw a small drop off in attendance.
+Term Three & Term Four saw a slight increase in attendance.

-Compared with the state, Nautilus completed a similar percentage of students to their ROSA.
+Compared with the state, Nautilus completed a similar percentage of students to their RoSA.